samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `trackingID` (*Type inferred from the provided value*): The tracking ID / web property ID.
+* `trackingID` (string; *Type inferred from the provided string value*): The tracking ID / web property ID.
 The format is UA-XXXX-Y. All collected data is associated by this ID.
 Console display name: "Tracking ID".
 * `version` (string): The Protocol version.
 The current value is '1'.
 This will only change when there are changes made that are not backwards compatible.
 Console display name: "Version".